Have you ever wondered whether Craigh na Dun really exists?…

 Hi there, I’m Di Nicholson.
 I’ve lived here in Culloden, Scotland, since 1990.
 I’m passionate about this beautiful part of the world, this incredible country and its history.

-Something astounding came to my attention just a few weeks ago after a visit to Highland Archive Centre.
-I want to share it with you… I need to share a little about my own past first, to put it into context.
+Something astounding came to my attention a couple of years ago after a visit to Highland Archive Centre.
+I want to share it with you.
+I need to share a little about my own past first, to put it into context.

 The first time I came here aged around 20, I cried most of the way back to London in the car.
 The pull to come back to Scotland refused to leave me.
 I couldn’t watch a Scottish film or documentary without crying or feeling overwhelm and recognition.
 I felt that my connection to Scotland, to Culloden in particular, ran deep in my soul.